kris2475/LLM-Control-Planner-Generative-AI-for-Smart-Energy-Systems/README.md

 > If the sun is shining and solar generation exceeds 1.5 kW, use the excess energy to preheat the floor.
 > However, avoid overshooting the comfort range to prevent wasted heat later in the evening.”

-Manually implementing such logic in traditional rule-based systems is complex and brittle.
 The **LLM planner** interprets these instructions and generates a deterministic plan that respects all constraints, balancing **comfort, efficiency, and energy availability**.

 ---